August 6-19, 2017

 University of California law faculty, legal practitioners and business experts representing major California firms that perform international legal work.

 We strongly recommend enrolling at least eight weeks before the program start date to ensure adequate time for the local U.S. embassy in your country to process the necessary visa for entering the U.S. We have been informed by past participants that U.S. embassies in some countries can take from four-six weeks to process non-immigrant visas (student, business or tourist).
-Financing International Transactions is offered every third year in rotation with two other specialized programs: The Global Trading System, Substance and Dispute Resolution (offered August 7-20, 2016) and Structuring International Joint Ventures (offered in August 2018).
+Financing International Transactions is offered every third year in rotation with two other specialized programs: Structuring International Joint Ventures (offered in 2018) and The Global Trading System, Substance and Dispute Resolution (offered in 2019).
 The Orientation in U.S.A.
 Law course is not a prerequisite for any of the specialized programs.

 University of California, Davis, School of Law